 Annual Human Rights Day Celebrations

-IJRC hosted our fourth annual San Francisco Human Rights Night on December 10, 2015.
+IJRC hosted our fifth annual San Francisco Human Rights Night on December 9, 2016.
 Together with partner organizations, we hosted an informal evening reception in celebration of Human Rights Day, to allow attendees to connect with human rights defenders from around the Bay Area and learn about current advocacy initiatives.
-In 2015, the event also featured a silent auction, with proceeds supporting human rights educational and networking events in 2016.
+In 2016, the event also featured a silent auction, with proceeds supporting human rights educational and networking events in 2017.

 In December 2011, IJRC hosted Boston Human Rights Night, an evening reception and discussion panel bringing together the legal, academic, and social justice communities of the Boston area to celebrate human rights, learn about one another’s work, and discuss international advocacy tools available to them.
 The panelists were: Gabor Rona (Human Rights First), Martha Davis (Program on Human Rights & the Global Economy), Christy Fujio (Physicians for Human Rights), Laura Rotolo (American Civil Liberties Union of Massachusetts) and John Cerone (New England Law).